Discover on-trend alternatives to fast-fashion retailer SHEIN for stylish and affordable clothing for women and men like Cider, Asos and more.

 If you’re looking for other fast fashion brands for women and men, consider these alternatives to Shein for cheap clothing:

 List: Trendy Alternatives to SHEIN for Cheap Clothing

 These brands and stores like Shein may be a better fit for on-trend style and affordable fashion.
 I’ve done my best to note whether the stores cater to women and/or men:

-- Asos might be the best alternative to SHEIN for an outrageously large selection of dirt-cheap and stylish fashion for women and men.
-Asos is an awesome choice for everything from lace-up knit camis and sequin-laced mini-dresses for women to skinny-fit button down shirts for men to super-affordable trench coats for men and women.
+- Asos is one of the best brands like SHEIN for an outrageously large selection of dirt-cheap and stylish fashion for women and men.
+Asos is an awesome choice for everything from lace-up knit camis and $20 wrap mini-dresses for women to skinny-fit button down shirts for men and super-affordable trench coats for men and women.

 - Pact Apparel offers amazingly affordable apparel for women and men and is an outstanding alternative to Shein for sustainable clothing.
 Pact is an awesome place to find affordable organic cotton clothing for women and men.

 - Amazon Prime Labels Lark and Ro and Goodthreads offer trendy fast-fashion alternatives to Shein for women and men.
-(Try their labels for free with Prime Try Before You Buy or Amazon’s Stitch Fix-like Personal Shopper service.)
+(Try their labels for free with Prime Try Before You Buy service.)

 - rue21 – This Pittsburgh-based retailer’s mission is “to provide the latest trends with an affordable price tag” and make “cool, casual clothes for the raddest people we know.” rue21,which is part of the Open to All inclusivity campaign, sells fast-fashion for women and men (“guys” and “girls” on their website).

 - Cotton On – Try Cotton On for affordable, trendy-yet-sustainable clothing for women and men with an Australian flair.